Los Angeles Gay Travel

 There are plenty of options for short-term luggage storage in Los Angeles, ideal if you want to stash your bags somewhere more convenient to your departure destination, or if your hotel can’t hold your luggage any longer.

 Be careful while walking along California beaches, especially in the Long Beach, Malibu, and South Bay areas.
 There are frequently globs of tar along the shore.
 If you step in one of these balls of tar, it will be very difficult to remove it from your skin.

 These globs are sometimes natural, a result of natural offshore oil seeps, and other times a result of oil spills that have occurred in past years.
 Keep an eye out.

 Using Lyft & Uber in Los Angeles

-In 2008, California courts struck down laws which had banned same-sex marriage in the state.
-Proposition 8 arose a few months later, a newly created and approved ban on same-sex marriage which received a high amount of media attention across the United States.
+In 2008, California courts struck down laws that had banned same-sex marriage in the state via Proposition 8.
+This ban on same-sex marriage received a ton of media attention across the United States.

 Prop 8 remains in effect in the state of California.
 However, the Federal US government in 2015 ruled that gay marriage is legal in all 50 states.